-This Vegan Coconut Spiced Carrot Soup Recipe is so unbelievably rich and creamy, that it’s hard to believe it’s cream-free.
-The three main ingredients in this luscious comforting soup are carrots, potato and coconut milk.
+This Coconut Spiced Carrot Soup is vegan, and so unbelievably rich and creamy, that it’s hard to believe it’s cream-free.
+Full of warming spices, it’s a delicious option for a fall or winter first course or meal.

-It was so incredibly delicious that I replicated it for you (& me).
-Knowing only two of the ingredients (carrots and coconut milk), and guessing on the rest, I think it turned out pretty close.
+It was so incredibly delicious that I did my best to replicate it.
+Knowing only two of the ingredients (carrots and coconut milk), and guessing on the rest, I think it turned out pretty close, and it’s fantastic!

 - Soups can vary in consistency — if this comes out thicker than you’d like, just add more water, or a bit of vegetable stock.

 - If you want to intensify the coconut flavor, you can use coconut water instead of regular water.
 You can also use vegetable stock instead of the water.
 I find that this soup has a lot of depth even with the water.